The Last Unicorn (film): Home media

+The film had been released on VHS, Betamax, CED and LaserDisc in the 1980s by CBS/Fox Video (under license from ITC Entertainment), Playhouse Video (under license from ITC Entertainment), and J2 Communications (under license from ITC Home Video) respectively.
+On April 27, 1994, LIVE Home Video under the Family Home Entertainment label re-released the film on VHS as part of the Family Home Entertainment Theatre lineup.
 The first U.S. DVD, released by Family Home Entertainment on March 16, 2004, was made from poor-quality pan-and-scan masters.
 The company's owner, Lionsgate, later licensed the German video masters and audio mix and came up with a "25th Anniversary Edition" DVD which was released in North America on February 6, 2007.
 It has audio and visual quality superior to the original U.S. release, and is in 16:9 widescreen format, but has several swear words edited out, and as a result of being taken from PAL masters, plays 4% faster than the original film, resulting in a slightly higher audio pitch than normal.
 The new DVD edition includes a featurette with an interview with the author, as well as a set-top game, image gallery, and the original theatrical trailer.
 As of October 2011, over 2,500,000 copies of the DVD have been sold.
 A Blu-ray edition of the film was released by Lionsgate on February 22, 2011; this release was sourced from a new transfer of the theatrical cut of the film, thus restoring the swearing and correcting the PAL speed-up issue, though the 25th Anniversary Edition was still included as an option on this release.

 On June 9, 2015, Shout!
 Factory released new Blu-ray and DVD versions of The Last Unicorn entitled "The Enchanted Edition".
 This edition was transferred from a new widescreen 2K digital master, and includes the original uncensored audio as well as a commentary track with Peter S. Beagle, associate producer Michael Chase Walker, tour producer Connor Freff Cochran, and Conlan Press team members; highlights from the Worldwide Screening Tour; a new True Magic: The Story of the Last Unicorn featurette; animated storyboards; and the original theatrical trailer.

 In the United Kingdom, ITV Studios Global Entertainment hold complete ownership of the film via their acquisition of ITC's entire feature film library, not including those released by Embassy Pictures, which are held by StudioCanal.
 Since 2009, ITV have been responsible for all home media releases of The Last Unicorn.
 The film was available on The Criterion Channel.